cfe84/plaf/README.md

 - [x] Cache password
 - [ ] Allow multiple passwords per file by encrypting the key in addition to the entire content
 - [x] Support search by URL (to allow adding as a search engine in browser)
+- [ ] Generate a tree structure as index

 # Known issues